Fuelling Your Leadership

 He had options.
 He could have stayed put.
 He could have owned up to the fact that he’d miscalculated and asked for help.
 Yes, that may have felt embarrassing and required a fair amount of replanning, but it would probably have been less embarrassing than being retrieved from the middle of a lake (in my opinion).
 Less expensive too.

-If you pause for a moment to consider it, how many reminders have you seen over the past number of months that nothing is guaranteed?
+How many reminders have you seen recently that nothing is guaranteed?
 How many reminders that tomorrow is not promised, and nothing as certain as we once may have thought?
 Each of these is a reminder to live fully in the moment, and to grasp what you DO have with both hands and a brave heart.

-If you’re feeling that exhausted pull I described of still mulling over what’s already come, or trying to predict what’s coming next, then taking a moment to consider what you have right here and now is the key to centring yourself and refuelling your energy levels.
-Centring and refuelling is something worth making decent decisions and a concerted effort about – there are businesses and people who’ve not made it through this year much the same as there is an aircraft sitting at the bottom of a lake somewhere.
+If you’re exhausted by mulling over what’s already come, or trying to predict what comes next, then taking a moment to consider what you have right here and now is the key to centring yourself and refuelling your energy levels.
+Centring and refuelling is something worth making decent decisions and a concerted effort about.
+There are businesses and people who’ve not made it through this year, much the same as there is an aircraft sitting at the bottom of a lake somewhere.

 The fastest way I know to figure out what you have to be grateful for is to ask yourself this: “What if everything I wasn’t grateful for today wasn’t there when I woke up tomorrow morning?”

 Gratitude keeps us present.
-It retrieves us from where we’ve anchored our energy in the past or the future and centres and refuels us for today.
-Leadership means leading by example.
+It retrieves us from where we’ve anchored our energy in the past or the future, and centres and refuels us for today.
+Leadership means leading by example, and none of us can run on empty.

 by Christen Killick